harding/bitcoinops.github.io/_posts/en/newsletters/2025-10-03-newsletter.md

   - _OP_TX:_ The [third BIP][rr3] is a proposal for a new general introspection opcode. `OP_TX` allows the caller to get nearly any item or items from the transaction into the script stack.
-By providing access to the spending transaction directly, this opcode enables any covenant functionality possible with opcodes such as `OP_TEMPLATEHASH` or [`OP_CHECKTEMPLATEVERIFY`][topic op_checktemplateverify].
+By providing direct access to the spending transaction, this opcode enables any covenant functionality possible with opcodes such as `OP_TEMPLATEHASH` or [`OP_CHECKTEMPLATEVERIFY`][topic op_checktemplateverify].